auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 | `/logout`   | Logs the user out.                 |
 | `/callback` | Handles the callback from Auth0.   |

 If you require more control over these, or if they conflict with existing routes in your application, you can manually register the SDK's controllers instead.
-Please see [the SDK's README](https://github.com/auth0/laravel-auth0) for advanced integrations.
+Please see <a href="https://github.com/auth0/laravel-auth0" target="_blank">the SDKs README</a> for advanced integrations.

 ## Access Control {{{ data-action=code data-code="routes/web.php#6:12" }}}